-The geology of Merseyside comprises carboniferous rocks, overlain by sandstones and mudstones which were formed in the Triassic and Permian periods some 250-300 million years ago, along with areas of boulder clay which were produced at the end of glacial periods.
+The geology of Merseyside principally comprises: carboniferous rocks, overlain by sandstones and mudstones which were formed in the Triassic and Permian periods some 250-300 million years ago; boulder clay which is produced at the end of a glacial period; and areas of blown sand in the north of the region.
 The most notable example of the use of local sandstone is Liverpool’s Anglican Cathedral, the majority of which came from the quarry in Woolton.

-Except near the coast, the area was probably forested at this time, consisting mainly of oak and hazelnut.
+The area was probably heavily forested at this time, consisting mainly of oak and hazelnut.

 The Mesolithic age (roughly 9600BCE to 4000BCE) corresponds to the final period of the hunter-gatherer cultures.
 Flint scatter from this period has been found in various parts of the country, including locally at Irby, Tarbock and Crosby.